nyxragon/secretsnitch/contributing.md

 ### Changes in logic

 This tool has a few bugs.
-Please feel free to submit a pull request them and I'll merge it happily.
+Please feel free to submit a pull request and I'll merge it happily.